PoliticalGraveyard.com

 Potter, George A. — of Thomaston, Litchfield County, Conn.
 Democrat.
 Candidate for Connecticut state house of representatives from Thomaston, 1918.
 Burial location unknown.

 Potter, George F. — of Houston County, Minn.
-Member of Minnesota state senate 13th District, 1868-69.
+Member of Minnesota state senate 13th District, 1868-69; member of Minnesota state house of representatives District 1, 1887-88.
 Burial location unknown.

 Potter, H. C. — of Kalamazoo County, Mich.
-Member of Michigan National Democratic State Central Committee, 1899.
+Democrat.
+Member of Michigan Gold Democratic State Central Committee, 1899.
 Burial location unknown.

 Potter, Hamilton See J. Hamilton Potter